-Specialist in traditional Irish music, and voice training for public speakers.
+Specialist in new writing, traditional Irish music, and voice training for actors & public speakers.

 Who are you?